 The tool will be used by city policymakers to develop clear plans of action to reduce their carbon emissions.

 Comparing Google’s new EIE and the Anthesis SCATTER tool

 It’s very encouraging that Google has invested in the EIE tool, brightening the spotlight on reducing emissions as a city-level – an intention we’ve been working on with many UK cities.

-Earlier this year, we expanded our sustainability software portfolio with the launch of our carbon footprint reduction tool - SCATTER.
+In 2018, we expanded our sustainability software portfolio with the launch of our carbon footprint reduction tool - SCATTER.
 It builds upon similar details provided by the EIE to allow cities to drill into the interventions; the areas of activity where the potential for carbon reduction lies.
 This gives policymakers the evidence required to make informed decisions for their city.

 What is SCATTER?

 A city-focused emissions tool to measure carbon outputs, set reduction targets and implement a plan of action.
 The tool was originally piloted with five UK Core Cities, but has since grown to become a free web-based tool helping over 100 local authorities to assess, report on and reduce the amount of greenhouse gas emissions that their area produces.